 Contractor: Woodrow Wilson Construction Company, Inc.

 Description: The building faces east and is a three story glass, concrete and steel structure.
+The building is located in the center of Gretna.
 The south section of the east front has an entrance on the first story with canopy above and a large recessed arch above.
 The windows are vertical.
 The roof line is flat.
 The building houses the Second Parish Court.